sal55/langs/pclang/pcl_opcodes.md

 `dupl` and `double` do the same things in the interpreter or any target where PCL's stack is an actual one.

 For a register-target where the PCL stack is compile-time only, `double` steps a count on the same stack entry rather than create two entries.
-This is more efficient (reuses the same register), but can only be used where the 'duplicate' is affected by the next instruction, ie. not part of the top `A` slots in `(A - B)`.
+This is more efficient (reuses the same register), but can only be used where the 'duplicate' is unaffected by the next instruction, ie. not part of the top `A` slots in `(A - B)`.